 Ranky Tanky Builds On The Music And Culture Of Slave Descendants

-GROSS: That's "That's Alright" from the new album "Ranky Tanky," which is also the name of the band.
-Three of the members of the band are with us.
-Clay Ross, Quiana Parler, Charlton Singleton, welcome to FRESH AIR.
+TERRY GROSS: Clay Ross, Quiana Parler, Charlton Singleton, welcome to FRESH AIR.
 It is such a pleasure to have you here.
 And thank you for bringing your instruments.

 CLAY ROSS: Thank you.